-Now that we’ve cleared that up, let’s get into building your brand’s typography.
+Now that we’ve cleared that up, let’s get into it.

-How to Develop Your Typography in 4 Steps
+How to Develop Your Brand Identity Typography in 4 Steps

 Finding the perfect typography is a fun and creative quest, but you should approach it with a very specific goal: to choose 2-3 typefaces that best represent your brand.